lunohodov/monarch/README.md

 rails generate monarch_migrate:data_migration downcase_usernames
 ```

-In contrast to regular migrations, however, you don't need to inherit any
+In contrast to regular migrations, there is no need to inherit any classes:
-classes in the file:

 ```ruby
 # db/data_migrate/200107010930_downcase_usernames.rb